 On September 20, Bragg renewed the attack.
 During the late morning, Rosecrans mistakenly believed that the Rebels had created a gap on his left flank.
 He responded by sending reinforcements from his center, inadvertently creating a real gap there.
 General James Longstreet immediately exploited the new gap and drove one-third of the Union army, including Rosecrans, from the field.
 General George H. Thomas took command of the remaining army and withstood Rebel assaults until nightfall and then retreated to the safety of the mountains.

 September 21 – Rosecrans Returns to Chattanooga

 The Battle of Chickamauga was costly for both sides.
 The Union army suffered over 16,000 casualties (killed, wounded, and captured or missing).
 The Confederates suffered over 18,000 casualties.
-The combined losses were the highest total for any battle in the western theater of the American Civil War, and second only to Gettysburg for the entire war.
-In the end, Bragg achieved a tactical victory by forcing Rosecrans to retreat, but he did not achieve his strategic goal of recapturing Chattanooga.
+The combined losses were the highest total for any battle in the western theater of the American Civil War and second only to Gettysburg for the entire war.
+Bragg won the battle by forcing Rosecrans to retreat, but he did not achieve his strategic goal of recapturing Chattanooga.